ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-20. 1.
-Is the data linearly separable?
+1. Is the data linearly separable?

   <table align='center'>
     <tr>